 Objective: Help students understand the world of work around them.
-All students know people who do different types of work and many times students don't realize just how many different jobs people do.
+All students have people in their lives who do different types of work, and often they don't realize just how many different jobs people do.

-- 1) Ask students to make a list of 10 people they know who work at different jobs.
-Ask them to list the jobs that those people do. - 2) Have each student list four or five jobs that they are interested in. - 3) Have students take this page home and talk with parents about people they know and the jobs that they do.
-Ask students to work with their parents to identify people who work in the jobs that students are interested in.
+- 1) Ask students to make a list of ten people they know who work at different jobs.
+Ask them to list the jobs that those people do. - 2) Have each student list four or five jobs that they are interested in. - 3) Have students take this page home and talk with their parents about people they know and the jobs that they do.
+Ask students to work with their parents to identify people who work in the jobs that they are interested in.